adamhaf/dijkstra-use-git-rep/README.md

 ## Text-To-Graph:

-Taking test files that represent the graph (according to the assumption down below) and making form it a graph.
+Taking text files that represent the graph (according to the assumption down below) and making form it a graph.

 ## Path-Finder: